 I would like to tell you some of my story.
 How I tried to make sense of my life as both a descendent of European parents trying to assimilate themselves into a culture foreign to them to being a first generation Canadian who tried to integrate herself into both these two worlds.

 By listening to other people’s stories of how they healed we can become inspired to believe that our own healing is possible.

 My story involved growing up with prejudice, limited financial resources, injustice, and language barriers.

 Because of that I learned to fight injustice, to realize that we are all beings struggling for the same things, acceptance, love, dignity, respect.
-That led me volunteering for Hospice, Meals on Wheels and Seniors Centres.
+That led me volunteering for various organizations including Hospice, Meals on Wheels and Seniors Organizations.